California storms bring more heavy rain, flooding and power outages

 The storms are expected to continue at least through the weekend, the National Weather Service said.
 President Joe Biden has declared the storms a major disaster and ordered federal aid to supplement local recovery efforts in affected areas.

+On Sunday, areas across California were preparing for yet another storm to douse parts of the state.
+More rain was expected Sunday night into Monday morning as well as the likelihood of moderate to heavy mountain snow, the NWS said.

-Flood warnings were issued across the Bay Area and Central Valley, including in Mendocino, Napa, Marin, Sonoma, Sacramento, Merced and Fresno counties.
+Flood warnings had been issued across the Bay Area and Central Valley, including in Mendocino, Napa, Marin, Sonoma, Sacramento, Merced and Fresno counties.

-Evacuations were ordered in Monterey County on the central coast, where the Salinas River's overtopped banks inundated farmland.
+Evacuations had been ordered in Monterey County on the central coast, where the Salinas River's overtopped banks inundated farmland.

 To the east, Gov. Gavin Newsom visited the hart-hit Merced County on Saturday, joined by local officials.

-"The reality is that this is just the eighth of what we anticipate will be nine atmospheric rivers — we're not done," Newsom said at a news conference.
+"The reality is that this is just the eighth of what we anticipate will be nine atmospheric rivers — we're not done," Newsom said at a news conference on Saturday.

 Merced Mayor Matthew Serratto said 5,000 homes were under evacuation orders in the area, which he says is experiencing record flooding.